wiretap-retro/A500-Tower-Power/README.md

 ![pic](pic.jpg)

 ## Intro
 I developed this adapter for my Amiga 500 tower project.
 It mounts to the motherboard tray or any other convenient area inside the case via two standoffs.
-It allows you to plug in a standard ATX power supply and provides a 4-pin molex connector along with 3 standard fan headers.
+It allows you to plug in a standard ATX power supply and provides a 4-pin molex connector (for the A500 power connector) along with 3 standard fan headers.

 ## Assembly / Installation
 * Order the PCB from your fabricator of choice.
 (JLCPCB, PCBway, OSH Park, etc.)